Heroism on display: Alumnus named Marine Corps Aviator of the Year

 From College to the Corps

 Grunke’s connections to The College of Idaho and the military are extensive.
-Both of his parents, a sister and his wife are alumni of the College, while his father served in the Navy Reserve and brother served in the Marine Corps Reserve.
+Both of his parents and a sister are alumni of the College, while his father served in the Navy Reserve and brother served in the Marine Corps Reserve.

 While the Weiser native started as a pre-med student, his thoughts soon turned to flying and he discovered the Marine Corps would guarantee him a spot in its pilot training program.
 So Grunke attended officer training at Quantico Marine Corps Base during his summers and went on active duty after graduating from the C of I in 2001.